-Employees may choose either the fee for service dental plan provided through Hawaii Dental Service (HDS), or the prepaid dental plan offered by Dental Care Centers of Hawaii (DCCH) which is available only on Oahu and in Kailua Kona on the island of Hawaii.
+Employees may choose either the Trust Fund's self-funded fee for service dental plan provided through Hawaii Dental Service (HDS), or the prepaid dental plan offered by Dental Care Centers of Hawaii (DCCH) which is available only on Oahu.
 The main benefit provisions of each plan are summarized on the following pages.
 The principal difference between the two plans is that under the HDS Plan, you may select any dentist; however, only a percentage of your expenses may be covered.
 If you select the DCCH Plan, you must use one of the DCCH dental providers; however, your out-of-pocket expenses are limited to a \$12.00 office visit charge and laboratory fees, if necessary.